pulzze/autoflow-documentation/docs/ids/action-data-binary-32-hex-extended-decode/fields/string.md

-Decodes a base 32 encoded string with extended hexadecimal alphabet into a binary string.
+Decodes a base 32 extended alphabet encoded string into a binary.
+Not case sensitive.